casedone/casedone/knowledge-base/_posts/2025-08-17-dont-just-build-an-agent-give-it-a-purpose.md

 categories:
   - "Agentic AI"
   - "Your First Agentic AI Blueprint"
+excerpt_override: "Learn the critical first step in building AI agents: defining a clear mission.
+Discover when you actually need agentic AI vs. simple workflows, and see real-world examples of agents that excel at navigating uncertainty."
 ---

 The world of AI is buzzing with a new term: **agents**.
 If you're in the tech space, you've likely seen the flood of demos, open-source projects, and think pieces.
 The promise is incredible: AI that doesn't just respond, but acts.
 It's a significant leap, moving from passive tools to active partners.